|Nutrition Facts (per serving)|

 Whip shake (shake just a few times) and add the beer to the tin.

-Garnish with slices of orange and lime and a straw.
+Garnish with slices of orange and lime and add a straw.
+Serve and enjoy.